drbelljazz/marshmallow-doom/README.md

 ## Synopsis

 Marshmallow Doom is a source port which lightly sweetens classic Doom gameplay with new additions such as dynamic gameplay-driven music, cooperative bot players, persistent player stats, enhanced blood and gore, treasure items, new difficulty levels, customizable sandbox battles, a much-improved multiplayer experience, and more.

-Marshmallow Doom is a fork of the Crispy Doom source port.
-Itself being a fork of Chocolate Doom, Crispy Doom adds features such as 640x400 resolution, colored HUD text, removal of static engine limits, translucency, free vertical looking, jumping, and other modern improvements.
-Marshmallow Doom greatly expands on this same ethos of a lightly-sweetened-yet-still-classic Doom gameplay experience.

 ## Features